bwat47/joplin-copy-as-html/README.md

 ### Optional markdown syntax

-The plugin will adhere to Joplin's settings for:
+The plugin will adhere to Joplin's settings for whether or not to render:

 - Soft Breaks
 - ^sup^